ethereum/populus/docs/chain.wait.rst

     current chain is at least ``block_number``.

+.. _wait-api-for-unlock:
 .. py:method:: Wait.for_unlock(account=web3.eth.coinbase, timeout=120, poll_interval=None)

+    .. warning:: This API has been deprecated and is slated for removal.

     Blocks for up to ``timeout`` seconds waiting until the account specified by ``account`` is unlocked.
 If ``account`` is not provided, ``web3.eth.coinbase`` will be used.

+.. _wait-api-for-peers:
 .. py:method:: Wait.for_peers(peer_count=1, timeout=120, poll_interval=None)

+    .. warning:: This API has been deprecated and is slated for removal.

     Blocks for up to ``timeout`` seconds waiting for the client to have at least ``peer_count`` peer connections.

+.. _wait-api-for-syncing:
 .. py:method:: Wait.for_syncing(timeout=120, poll_interval=None)

+    .. warning:: This API has been deprecated and is slated for removal.

     Blocks for up to ``timeout`` seconds waiting the chain to begin syncing.